aurelia/aurelia/docs/user-docs/developer-guides/testing/testing-attributes.md

 ### Test Setup

 Before writing tests, ensure that your test environment is properly configured.
-The setup for testing custom attributes is the same as for components, so you can refer to the previous [Configuring the Test Environment](#configuring-the-test-environment) section.
+The setup for testing custom attributes is the same as for components, so refer to the [Overview](developer-guides/testing/overview.md) section.

 ### Writing Tests